swiftlang/swift-evolution/proposals/0344-distributed-actor-runtime.md

 A non-delegating initializer of a type must *fully initialize* it.
 The place in code where an actor becomes fully initialized has important and specific meaning to actor isolation which is defined in depth in [SE-0327: On Actors and Initialization](https://github.com/apple/swift-evolution/blob/main/proposals/0327-actor-initializers.md).
 Not only that, but once fully initialized it is possible to escape `self` out of a (distributed) actor's initializer.
 This aspect is especially important for distributed actors, because it means that once fully initialized they _must_ be registered with the actor system as they may be sent to other distributed actors and even sent messages to.

 All non-delegating initializers must accept a parameter that conforms to the `DistributedActorSystem` protocol.
-The type-checking rules of this are explained in depth in [SE-0336: Distributed Actor Isolation](https://github.com/apple/swift-evolution/blob/main/proposals/0336-distributed-actor-isolation.md).
+The type-checking rules of this are explained in depth in [SE-0336: Distributed Actor Isolation][isolation].
 The following are examples of well-formed initializers:

 ```swift
 distributed actor DA {